Charity Borrowing & Mortgages

 It will assist a charity in demonstrating this to have a well prepared financial plan – projecting income, expenditure etc.

 There are particular issues to consider if a charity is proposing to borrow under a mortgage.
-Before a charity can take out a mortgage it must first secure express permission from the Charity Commission unless an exemption under Section 38 Charities Act 1993 applies, Section 38 provides that the Trustees can avoid seeking leave if before executing the mortgage they have taken “proper advice” in relation to:-
+Before a charity can take out a mortgage it must first secure express permission from the Charity Commission unless an exemption under the Charities Act 2011 applies which provides that the Trustees can avoid seeking leave if before executing the mortgage they have taken “proper advice” in relation to:-

 - Whether the proposed term is necessary to enable charity Trustees to provide the idea for which the loan is advanced